raymondlxc/100-days-of-code/r1-log.md

 ### R1D14
 Oct,23.
 Completed two algorithm problems on leetcode.
 One is about doubly linked list，which cost me some time to solve some bugs...Anyway, happy coding everyday!

+### R1D15
+Oct,28.
+Actually I forgot to update the file because I was too busy for the last few days.
+I completed the auto check-update module of the DTD system, it would check if the update is complete.
+And I also completed a few problems on leetcode.